 Whether we like it or not – and we often don’t like it – many of the conflicts between people occur because of value clashes.
 These differences occur not only with customers and clients, but also with employees and family members.
 It is all about the assumptions we make.
 I assume that my seventeen-year-old son has the very same perspective I have when it comes to taking responsibility.
 I assume that our marketing director shares my dedication to serving school audiences when, in fact, she's dedicated to the customer who pays $115 a seat to Wicked, not the kids who come for free.

 In reality, most of us have “values defaults” just like the word processing programs we use.
-I use margins set at one inch, Ariel font set at 12 point, and page numbers at the top right.
+I use margins set at one inch, Ariel font set at 12 point with page numbers at the top right.
 Anyone that uses my computer will get this document format because it is set as my default.
 Just like my monitor settings, I have particular values that govern my behavior.
 These values are mine and mine alone, not yours, not my organization.
 In the absence of direction from the organization, the people who work for the organization, the volunteers, and the board members will default to their particular values.
 Explicitly outlining values gives rise to the possibility that these people will adapt to these values, especially if leaders at the top model them.

 Expecting people to know your values without espousing them is values by clairvoyance.
 This assumes that you know what my values are, that you respect my values, and that you care about them.
 Leadership frequently falls into this trap.
 Leaders seem to believe that others can read their minds when it comes to values, that others should know that lending a hand without asking is important and you should do it.
 It just doesn’t work this way.
 Employees are not mind readers.
 If the leaders of the nonprofit organization want certain values embraced in the workplace, they need to spell it out explicitly, promote it throughout the organization, model it themselves, and take action if people are not observing them.

 The challenge to values is that people frequently give them lip service as a fad of the day.
 You’ll come into the office one day and find that a manager has put up a framed picture of an eagle soaring in the mountains with a pithy saying about teams.
 That’s not the same as clear and concretely articulated values that are lived and enforced.
-Clarifying values at the organizational level is the first stepthe .
+Clarifying values at the organizational level is the first step for building the purpose.

 Second, organizational values often contain a kernel of competitive advantage, which is what makes you different from your rivals.
 The important things to people in organizations often are matters of the heart and this often gives you the edge in an increasingly competitive environment for nonprofits.
 If making your clients healthy is the hill you will die on, as the saying goes, consider it a value; it is an enduring tenet of how you do business and “not to be compromised for financial gain or short-term expediency.”